mohamadsalimi19/Poffer-Game-AP/README.md

 ---

-## How to Run
+## How to Play (Using the Installers)

+Instructions for setting up and playing a two-player game on a local network.

 ### Prerequisites
-- C++17 Compiler
-- Qt 6 Library (including Core, Gui, Widgets, Network modules)

-### Running the Server
-1. Open the `PofferServer.pro` project in Qt Creator.
-2. Build the project in **Release** mode.
-3. Run the application.
-The server will start on port `8888` and display its local IP address in the console for clients to connect.

-### Running the Client
-1. Open the `PofferClient.pro` project (or use the parent `Poffer-Game-AP.pro` project).
-2. Run the application.
+- A 64-bit Windows operating system.
+- All players must be connected to the **same local network** (e.g., the same Wi-Fi router).

+### Step-by-Step Guide

+**Step 1: Install the Applications**
+- On the computer that will act as the server, run `PofferServer_Setup.exe` and complete the installation.
+- On each of the client computers, run `PofferClient_Setup.exe` and complete the installation.

+**Step 2: Start the Server**
+1. The player hosting the game runs the installed **"Poffer Game Server"** application from their Start Menu.
+2. A console window will appear and display the server's local IP address.
+The output will look something like this:
+    ```
+    Server started successfully on IP: 192.168.1.5 Port: 8888
+    ```
+3.  **Important:** The server host must share this IP address (e.g., `192.168.1.5`) with all other players.

+**Step 3: Start and Connect the Clients**
+1. Each client player runs the installed **"Poffer Game"** application from their Start Menu.
-3. On the connection screen, enter the IP address displayed by the server and port `8888`.
+2. The application will ask for the server's IP address.
+Players must enter the **IP address** provided by the server host.
-4. Register or log in to start playing.
+3. The port should be kept as `8888`.
+4. Click "Connect".

+**Step 4: Play the Game!**
+1. Once connected, players can register for a new account or log in with an existing one.
+2. From the main menu, players can request a new game.
+3. When two players have requested a game, the server will automatically match them and the game will begin.
 ---

 ## Creators